 About

-Trumpeter, pedagogue, and scholar Fred Sienkiewicz is both Director of Aural Skills area and chair of the (pre-collegiate) Blair Academy brass area at Vanderbilt University’s Blair School of Music.
-Sienkiewicz performs as principal trumpet of The Jackson Symphony, a member of the Owensboro Symphony, this season is guest principal of the Evansville Philharmonic Orchestra, and has appeared with ensembles across the Mid-South, including the Nashville Symphony, Nashville Opera, Nashville Ballet, Knoxville Symphony, Gateway Chamber Orchestra, Evansville Philharmonic, Orchestra Kentucky, and INTERSECTION.
-As a soloist and recitalist, Sienkiewicz has appeared at colleges and universities throughout New England and the South, and has been featured with the Parthenon Chamber Orchestra, Nashville Philharmonic Orchestra, Brookline Symphony Orchestra, Lark Musical Society (Glendale, CA), King’s Chapel (Boston, MA), on Nashville Public Radio’s Live in Studio C, and at the International Trumpet Guild Conference.
+Trumpeter, pedagogue, and scholar Fred Sienkiewicz is Director of the Aural Skills program and chair of the brass area of the pre-college at Vanderbilt University’s Blair School of Music.
+Sienkiewicz performs as principal trumpet of The Jackson Symphony, and a contract member of the Nashville Opera and Owensboro Symphony, last season was guest principal of the Evansville Philharmonic Orchestra, and has appeared with ensembles across the Mid-South, including the Nashville Symphony, Nashville Ballet, Knoxville Symphony, Gateway Chamber Orchestra, Evansville Philharmonic, Orchestra Kentucky, and INTERSECTION.
+As a soloist and recitalist, Sienkiewicz has appeared at colleges and universities throughout New England and the Mid-South, and has been featured with the Lark Musical Society (Glendale, CA), Parthenon Chamber Orchestra, Nashville Philharmonic Orchestra, Brookline Symphony Orchestra, King’s Chapel (Boston, MA), Nashville Public Radio’s Live in Studio C, and at the International Trumpet Guild Conference.

 Sienkiewicz earned degrees at the University of Massachusetts (B.M.), the New England Conservatory of Music (M.M.), and Boston University (D.M.A.), studying trumpet in the studios of Eric Berlin, Charles Schlueter, Terry Everson, and Eric Ruske, interpretation with conductor Benjamin Zander, ear training and solfège with Dr. Gary Karpinski, Dr. Larry Scripp, and Marianne Ploger, and studied Suzuki pedagogy with Ann-Marie Sundberg.
 His doctoral dissertation from Boston University is the first English-language investigation of the life and music of Soviet Armenian composer Alexander Arutiunian.